Welcome to Willow!

 Welcome back Willow Class,

-We hope that you had a wonderful Easter and are now well rested and ready to tackle the summer term with enthusiasm.
-Our journey as 'epic explorers' is coming to an end.
-This term we will be travelling back to the comfort of our own surroundings and focusing on the Fens.
+We hope that you had a wonderful summer and are now well rested and ready to tackle Year 4 and 5, with enthusiasm.
+Our journey as Epic Explorers has come to an end and we are about to begin a new adventure - as 'Time Travellers'.
+Our first historical destination is 'Ancient Egypt' so fasten your seat belts and prepare to travel back thousands of years in time.
 Please take a look at the cross-curricular map below to find out what lies ahead.

 If you have any resources at home that would support our topic please bring them into school.
 Thank you.